DavidSchirduan/DavidSchirduan.github.io/_posts/HowGenerators.md

 published: false
 ---

 Hi!
-In case this is your first time here, I love [generators](/generators); particularly digital ones.
-The [Troika Generator](/troikagenerator) is by far the most popular thing on this website. _I'm sure all the other crap will catch on soon..._
+In case this is your first time here, I love tabletop content [generators](/generators); particularly digital ones.
+The [Troika Generator](/troikagenerator) is by far the most popular thing on this website. _I'm sure all the other crap will catch on someday..._

 So let's take this opportunity to explore the guts inside these tools.
 This blog post will try to avoid as much jargon as possible.
 If you want to just dive into my code you can see everything in my [github repository](https://github.com/davidschirduan)...good luck making sense of it!